-The Poulter Family of Port Elizabeth might not have been prominent socially or in municipal affairs yet through the prism of this family, one is able to view life of the Port Elizabeth of yore.
-All of this information has been kindly supplied by Dale Poulter, the current generation of Poulters.
+The Poulter Family of Port Elizabeth might not have been prominent socially or in municipal affairs yet through the prism of this family, one is able to view life of the Port Elizabeth of Yore.
+All of this information has been kindly supplied by Dale Poulter of the current generation of Poulters.

-Main picture: Louis John Poulter as a member of the Southern Rifles
+Main pictures: Louis John Poulter as a member of the Southern Rifles

 Henry Poulter, Dale Poulter’s great-great grandfather, was born about 1834 in , Crondall, Hampshire, England to Daniel Poulter and Mary Lovelock.
 He married Harriet Whatley in 1873 at George, Cape, South Africa.
 They had 9 children: Mildred Millicent Poulter, Henry Daniel Poulter, Louis John Poulter, Frederick Alfred Poulter, Harriette Eleanor Poulter, Ellen Blanche ‘Elaine’ Poulter, Annie (Johanna Louisa) Poulter, Lillie Maria Poulter and Thomas Lance Poulter

 Henry moved to Port Elizabeth from George around 1893-1895.
 He had a sister, Anne Stevens (nee Poulter) who had emigrated to George in 1849.